itch96/TicTacToe/README.md

 # TicTacToe
 An online tic-tac-toe game.

-You can find the game at ttt-rg.bitballoon.com
+You can find the game here https://itch96.github.io/TicTacToe/